 Firstly, let's talk about price.

 Different real estate markets will give you different feedback as to what you need to offer to get the home, whether this is below, at, or above the list price.
-Especially in 2020, we really needed to stay ahead of the data and keep busy working in the field to keep up to date with what an offer should look like to successfully purchase a resale.
+We really needed to stay ahead of the data and keep busy working in the field to keep up to date with what an offer should look like to successfully purchase a resale.

 When you buy a new home, in most cases the price is fairly transparent and you will be able to purchase the home without having to bid over the list price.
 It's nice not to have to get involved in a bidding war when it comes to buying your home.